thomasclarke1969/documentation/websdk/integration/introduction.md

 ### Tutorials

-The [Web SDK Tutorials](/tutorials) are a good place to start if you want to quickly build your first app, see how the WebSDK helps to build that App and understand concepts of using the WebSDK.
+The [Web SDK Tutorials](/tutorials) are a good place to start if you want to quickly build your first app, see how the WebSDK helps to build that App, and understand concepts of using the WebSDK.

 ### Samples and Demos